The Alternative Incarceration Branch of the Adult Detention Center provides housing for offenders in the Work Release Program.

 The offender is issued a Community Work Agreement (CWA).
 The hours of travel, destination, departure time and return time are in the CWA as well as other pertinent information about employment and community-based programs and activities.
 Copies of the CWA are sent to the law enforcement jurisdiction in which the offender works and to the sentencing judge.
 The Sheriff's Office, through on-site job checks and frequent telephone calls to the employer, closely monitors offenders in the Work Release Program.
 If an offender violates any program policies or procedures, he or she will immediately be removed from the program and returned to the Adult Detention Center for the remainder of his or her incarceration.

 EMPLOYERS: Are you interested in hiring a work release inmate?
-Download a Community Work Agreement form.
+Please email our vocational staff.

 A mandatory savings program is one of the objectives of the Work Release Program.
 The savings program gives an offender a chance to prepare for release by placing a set amount of funds into a savings account, which is given to the offender upon completion of his or her sentence.